-This travel guide to Indonesia covers from the famous Bali, Lombok, Gili Islands and Java to Sumatra, Batam and Bintan Islands, Flores, Komodo Island and more.
-Indonesia may not have been on top of many tourists’ list but it is truly a hidden gem in the Southeast Asia.
+This travel guide to Indonesia covers the famous Bali, Lombok, Gili Islands, and Java to Sumatra, Batam and Bintan Islands, Flores, Komodo Island, and more.
+Indonesia may not have been on top of many tourists’ lists, but it is truly a hidden gem in Southeast Asia.
 It has more than 17,000 islands with 240 million people!

-Known to many as Wonderful Indonesia, it brings you the second largest tropical forests, many pristine beaches with great dive sites and surfing waves, amazing hikes to active volcanoes and wildlife.
+Known to many as Wonderful Indonesia, it brings you the second-largest tropical forests, many pristine beaches with excellent dive sites and surfing waves, and amazing hikes to active volcanoes and wildlife.

-Many parts of Indonesia is still much off the radar of travel map with lacking infrastructure and development challenged.
-Backpackers can enjoy the thrill of exploring the unbeaten tracks while luxury seekers may find themselves spoilt with choices.
+Many parts of Indonesia is still much off the radar of travel map with lacking infrastructure and development challenges.
+Backpackers can enjoy exploring the unbeaten tracks, while luxury seekers may find themselves spoilt with choices.

 Find below the many travel guides in the regions of Indonesia for your next travel destination!

-Snuggled in between Lombok and Bali are the Gili Islands, well known for their remoteness.
+Snuggled between Lombok and Bali, the Gili Islands are well known for their remoteness.
 They are made of up Gili Trawangan, Gili Meno and Gili Air.
-You will find untouched nature, unchartered seas and no motorized vehicles on land.
+You will find untouched nature, unchartered seas, and no motorized vehicles on land.

 Moreover, the train transport in Java is well connected from west to east.
-It is the only reliable train network among the archipelagos of Indonesia.
+It is the only reliable train network in the archipelagos of Indonesia.

-Untouched pristine islands, magical tri-colored volcanic lakes, hiking up volcano mountains like Mount Kelimutu, swim in waterfalls in lush jungles and scenes of paddy fields with smoking volcanoes as a backdrop, diving and snorkeling with rich underwater life are what you will find here.
+Untouched pristine islands, magical tri-colored volcanic lakes, hiking up volcano mountains like Mount Kelimutu, swimming in waterfalls in lush jungles and scenes of paddy fields with smoking volcanoes as a backdrop, diving, and snorkeling with rich underwater life is what you will find here.

-At the north, you will find the best dive sites of Indonesia like Bunaken and Raja Ampat islands.
-At the south, the popular Tana Toraja had spellbound many travelers with their unique culture and funeral rites since ancient times.
+In the north, you will find the best dive sites in Indonesia, like Bunaken and Raja Ampat islands.
+In the south, the popular Tana Toraja has spellbound many travelers with its unique culture and funeral rites since ancient times.

-To the west of Papua, lies the Maluku Islands, also known as Moluccas or Spice Islands, which is to the east of Sulawesi.
-Here you can experience its interesting historical and cultural sites, snorkeling and diving off the coasts and also hiking and trekking.
+To the west of Papua lies the Maluku Islands, also known as Moluccas or Spice Islands, to the east of Sulawesi.
+Here you can experience its fascinating historical and cultural sites, snorkeling and diving off the coasts, hiking, and trekking.